 Generators use us to manage their exposure to price swings; to provide our systems, logistics, administration or other back office capabilities; or to take advantage of our understanding of markets.
 Any or all of these may be involved in any generator’s decision to sell to us.

-The Alberta Pool was, in 1999, and is still today, very much in transition.
+The Power Pool of Alberta was, in 1999, and is still today, very much in transition.
 Transitional markets can be difficult to figure out and can sometimes be risky for participants.
-We pride ourself in our ability to function efficiently in those markets and manage the risks for market participants.
+We pride ourselves in our ability to understand the markets in which we participate, to function efficiently in those markets, and to manage the risks for other market participants.

 Why, then, is the Bureau investigating?